-It is normal to start to worry about how you will handle differing sleep schedules and needs of your newborn and toddler.
+It is normal to start to worry about how you will handle newborn and toddler sleep schedules at the same time.
 The transition from one child to two can be a little bit daunting, but the truth is you can do it!
 You already have the skills to parent one child, so you can absolutely parent two!
 My oldest was 21 months when my newborn arrived (3 weeks early I might add) so I’ve been there and done that.

 Birth to 3 Months.

 It is really important to have your toddlers sleep routine, schedule and any potential sleep problems addressed before your newborn arrives.
 The last thing you want is to be waking constantly overnight from a newborn and a toddler as well.
 Lack of sleep is hard enough during the newborn stage that you don’t want to be any more sleep deprived than you need to be.
 If you are unsure of how to address your toddler’s sleep, then consider engaging a certified child sleep consultant.

 If you work hard to lay a good foundation for your toddler and have good bedtime and naptime routines in place this can really help.
 Your toddler will have the capacity to put himself to sleep and give you the opportunity to get back to the baby.
 In general, you will find that your newborn will go to bed later than your toddler, so you can handle one bedtime routine and then the other.
 If need be, you can even be nursing or bottle feeding your newborn while you read to your toddler or sing them their lullaby before bed.
 There is no reason why you can’t incorporate your newborn into the bedtime and naptime routines.